Sonja Hutchins, M.D., M.P.H., DrPH, FACPM

 Research Interests

-• Prevention and control of vaccine-preventable diseases
+• Prevention of Infectious Diseases

 Clinical Interests